ESR-NZ/human_genomics_pipeline/docs/running_on_a_hpc.md

 dbSNP: "/home/lkemp/publicData/b37/dbsnp_138.b37.vcf"
 ```

 Set the the working directory to a temporary file directory.
+Make sure this is a location with a fair amount of memory space for large intermediate analysis files.
 For example:

 ```yaml
 TEMPDIR: "/home/lkemp/tmp/"